odoo/odoo/doc/reference/cmdline.rst

 By default, Odoo displays all logging of level_ ``info`` except for workflow logging (``warning`` only), and log output is sent to ``stdout``.
-Various options are available to redirect logging to other destinations and to customize the amout of logging output
+Various options are available to redirect logging to other destinations and to customize the amount of logging output

 .. option:: --logfile <file>